mirage335-colossus/ubiquitous_bash/README.md

 * Order of termination does not strictly seem to preserve parent scripts with uncooperative children, when "_daemonAction" is used to terminate all daemon processes.
 This has the effect of allowing uncooperative children to interfere with logging and stop processes the parent may need to implement in non-emergency situations.

-* SSH over Tor through "_proxyTor_direct" will not work as is under MSW/Cygwin hosts.
-A SOCKS capable version of netcat ("nc") may need to be installed under the Cygwin environment, detected, and used.
-Also, "curl" as used by "_checkTorPort" will need to directly work with the SOCKS proxy.
-By contrast, UNIX can support better portability, using "torsocks" in place of parameters specific to variants of "nc" or "curl".
+* SSH over Tor through "_proxyTor_direct" has not been tested as is under MSW/Cygwin hosts.
+With the adoption of socat instead of netcat, this should be straightforward.

-* An error is thrown to standard error upon shutdown in some rare cases.
-As this is intermittent, the error has not yet been identified.
-Bug reports welcome.
+* An error has been thrown to standard error upon shutdown in some rare cases.
+Preventative measures are now believed to be operational, however, as the error is intermittent, bug reports are encouraged.
 	realpath: .../ubiquitous_bash/w_.../.ssh/.../cautossh: No such file or directory
 	find: ‘.../ubiquitous_bash/w_.../.ssh/.../w_...’: No such file or directory